-A woman’s fertility is largely dependant on the quality of her eggs.
-As a woman ages her fertility potential or egg quality is decreasing as are the chances of conception.
-Additionally, some medical conditions such as premature menopause accelerate the aging of eggs while other conditions, cancer or lupus for example require treatments that often have a negative affect on fertility.
-Whatever the cause, diminished egg quality significantly impacts ones ability to conceive.
+A woman’s fertility is largely dependent on the quality of her eggs.
+As a woman ages her fertility potential or egg quality decreases as does the chances of conception.
+Additionally, some medical conditions such as premature menopause accelerate the aging of eggs while other conditions, cancer or lupus for example require treatments that often have an adverse effect on fertility.
+Whatever the cause, diminished egg quality significantly impacts one's ability to conceive.

-The Center for Fertility Preservation at Shady Grove Fertility offers egg freezing technology (also called oocyte vitrification) to protect a woman’s fertility in all of these situations.
-By making the choice to freeze her eggs today a woman can lock in her fertility potential for future use when the circumstances and timing are right for her.
+The Egg Freezing Program at Shady Grove Fertility offers egg freezing technology (also called oocyte vitrification) to protect a woman’s fertility in all of these situations.
+By making the choice to freeze her eggs today, a woman can lock in her fertility potential for future use when the circumstances and timing are right for her.

 Age and Fertility Preservation

-Fertility preservation pauses the biological clock.
-Female fertility begins declining in the early 20’s but conception rates remain high into the 30’s.
-After age 35, the decline accelerates to reach nearly zero pregnancy potential by the time the woman reaches age 45.
+Egg freezing is intended to extend the biological clock.
+Female fertility begins declining in the early 20s but conception rates remain high into the 30s.
+By her mid-30s, the decline accelerates to reach minimal pregnancy potential by the time the woman reaches age 45.
 In addition, women over 35 women have an increased risk of miscarriage and/or genetic abnormalities in their children as a result of age-dependent changes in egg quality.
-Therefore, the best age to preserve eggs is between 30-40 and optimally between 32-38.
+Therefore, the best age to preserve eggs is in your early to mid 30s.
 When a woman uses her frozen eggs in the future, even if a number of years have passed, both the pregnancy rates and the incidence of miscarriage and genetic abnormalities will be based on the age of the woman when the eggs were frozen, not her age when she uses the eggs.

 Egg Freezing by Vitrification

 By applying the new advances in cryopreservation, many groups, including our own, have realized a sharp increase in survival rates of the eggs once thawed (over 80%) and subsequent fertilization rates (as high as 80%).
-These egg freezing improvements have led to pregnancy rates from frozen eggs from women younger than 35 years of age similar to pregnancy rates in cycles in which the eggs were not frozen, including in patients at Shady Grove Fertility Center.
-Now, women interested in freezing their eggs can consider the option of waiting until they wish to conceive at a later date of their own choosing.
+Pregnancy rates are also reassuring.
+Now, women interested in freezing their eggs can gain insurance to secure her fertility potential for future use when circumstances and timing are right for her.

-Shady Grove Fertility has been successful in egg freezing by vitrification using donor eggs, for patients undergoing IVF fertility therapy, for eggs from women about to undergo cancer or other medical therapies that might compromise their fertility, and now offers the option for egg freezing for women who wish to delay their fertility for social, educational or professional reasons.
+Shady Grove Fertility has been successful in egg freezing by vitrification using donor eggs, for patients undergoing IVF fertility therapy, for eggs from women about to undergo cancer or other medical therapies that might compromise their fertility.
+Based on the pregnancy success rates of vitrification used for these treatment options, Shady Grove Fertility now offers the egg freezing option for women who desire to preserve their fertility for the future.